Top 5 Trends Likely to See in 2017

 Along the lines of devices communicating, we have seen a dramatic increase in humans and machines interacting on a conversational level (think Amazon’s Alexa).
 Gartner believes that this is but the beginning.
 One market research firm predicts that by 2020 conversational user interfaces will be a $600 billion market.

 This is but a sampling of what’s in store for us in 2017.
 We live and work in an exciting time.
-For more on what’s going on in the Dynamics NAV world in general, be sure to subscribe to our blog.
-And, for the latest from Dynamics NAV developers, be sure to subscribe to our developer-specific blog.
+For more on what’s going on in the Dynamics NAV world in general, be sure to check out our How-To blogs.

 - Login Error: Communication protocol mismatch between client and server